Ross Creek Camp Policies

 As such, we would ask for parents to consider keeping any lost program fees as a full credit for any programs at the centre and/or Two Planks and a Passion Theatre for any member of your family in the next 12 months, or to turn the fees into a charitable donation for which we will issue a receipt.

 Camp is more than an activity vacation for your child.
-It is a chance for him or her to develop new friendships, new confidence and new independence, all in the context of nature and a highly interactive and stimulating arts program.
+It is a chance for them to develop new friendships, new confidence and new independence, all in the context of nature and a highly interactive and stimulating arts program.
 Cell phones and social networking sites interfere with the benefits your child should be getting from camp.
 Please do not send a cell phone or internet accessing device with your child.

-If they do arrive with one, we will put the sim card in our safe at check in and keep it for him or her for the duration of camp.
+If they do arrive with one, we will put the sim card in our safe at check in and keep it for them for the duration of camp.
 The camp staff will call you if there is ever a need to do so with any serious situation relating to your child’s health or well being.
 Parents are also urged NOT to call their campers with non-emergency topics during the camp week.
 For emergencies, call the camp at the landline numbers listed above.
 Your understanding and cooperation is appreciated.

 RCCA reserves the right to use photographic and video material of the camps, campers, and their artwork for any promotional materials.
-Please inform the Camp Director in writing if you do not wish to have your child’s image used in any RCCA materials.
+Please inform the Program or Camp Director in writing if you do not wish to have your child’s image used in any RCCA materials.
 Please note: In order to facilitate end of week sharing and family engagement, all campers will be in photos and videos so we can share their work with their families in a creative and exciting way.

 Every precaution is taken to ensure camper safety, but in the event of sickness/ accidents, RCCA cannot assume liability.
 By submitting the registration for camp, parents are agreeing to the following waiver: